Apprenticeships for Employers

 During this part of the apprenticeship the apprentice will work with their Damar coach and their employer to develop their knowledge and skills and put these into practice.
 Some apprenticeships have qualifications embedded within them (accountancy and law for example) and so the apprentice may need to take exams.

 This is the apprentice’s chance to demonstrate their skills and knowledge to an external assessor.
-Appointed by the Institute of Apprenticeships, the end-point assessment organisation will carry out a final, independent review of the apprentice’s competence.
-Each apprenticeship has a slightly different end-point assessment but, in many cases, it includes:
+Appointed by the Institute of Apprenticeships, the assessment organisation will carry out a final, independent review of the apprentice’s competence.
+Each apprenticeship has a slightly different assessment but, in many cases, it includes:

 - A test (often online)